schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/attributes.md

 file, and uncomment `schemacrawler.format.show_weak_associations` and set it to be true.

 Weak associations can be between columns of tables of the SchemaCrawler schema and columns in external schemas.
-This is useful for documenting data lineage or other types of associations.
+This is useful for tracking data lineage or other types of associations.
 You can provide remarks for weak associations which will also be shown in SchemaCrawler output.
+SchemaCrawler does not allow you to provide column references between two external tables.

 ```yaml
 name: catalog